hassanlatif/email-backend/README.md

 $ npm install -g aws-sam-local
 ```
 3. Clone or download the code.
-4. Open the file /email-backend/src/main/resources/emailservices.xml with an editor and add your API Keys and URLs for SendGrid and MailGun API services
+4. Using an editor, open the file /email-backend/src/main/resources/emailservices.xml and add your API Keys and URLs for SendGrid and MailGun API services
-5. Next, using a terminal, open the project root folder and build the jar file.
+5. Using a terminal, open the project root folder and build the jar file.
 ```bash
 $ cd myworkspace/email-backend
 $ mvn clean package